MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/command-object-parameters.md

 ms:contentKeyID: 48547218
 ms.date: 09/18/2015
 mtps_version: v=office.15
-ms.openlocfilehash: 16e292c5700c653300e5493cbd613326621266c1
+ms.openlocfilehash: b3ce61f514e174595a458f66ea0a6c671ce5a9dc
-ms.sourcegitcommit: 19aca09c5812cfb98b68b5d4604dcaa814479df7
+ms.sourcegitcommit: c557bbcccf37a6011f89aae1ddd399dfe549d087
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/09/2018
+ms.lasthandoff: 10/31/2018
-ms.locfileid: "25462430"
+ms.locfileid: "25880170"
 ---
-# <a name="command-object-parameters"></a><span data-ttu-id="9d20c-102">Parâmetros do objeto Command</span><span class="sxs-lookup"><span data-stu-id="9d20c-102">Command Object Parameters</span></span>
+# <a name="command-object-parameters"></a><span data-ttu-id="d5963-102">Parâmetros do objeto Command</span><span class="sxs-lookup"><span data-stu-id="d5963-102">Command Object Parameters</span></span>

-<span data-ttu-id="9d20c-103">**Aplica-se a**: Access 2013 | Office 2013</span><span class="sxs-lookup"><span data-stu-id="9d20c-103">**Applies to**: Access 2013 | Office 2013</span></span>
+<span data-ttu-id="d5963-103">**Aplica-se a**: Access 2013, o Office 2013</span><span class="sxs-lookup"><span data-stu-id="d5963-103">**Applies to**: Access 2013, Office 2013</span></span>

-<span data-ttu-id="9d20c-p101">Um uso mais interessante do objeto **Command** é mostrado no exemplo a seguir, no qual o texto do comando SQL foi modificado para incluir parâmetros.
+<span data-ttu-id="d5963-p101">Um uso mais interessante do objeto **Command** é mostrado no exemplo a seguir, no qual o texto do comando SQL foi modificado para incluir parâmetros.
 Isso permite reutilizar o comando, passando um valor de parâmetro diferente a cada vez.
 Como a propriedade **Prepared** no objeto **Command** é definida como **True**, o ADO irá requerer que o provedor compile o comando especificado em **CommandText** antes de executá-lo pela primeira vez.
 Além disso ele irá reter o comando compilado na memória.
 Isso faz com que a execução do comando seja ligeiramente mais lenta na primeira vez, devido à sobrecarga necessária para prepará-lo, mas resulta em um ganho de desempenho cada vez que o comando é chamado depois disso.
-Portanto, os comandos devem ser preparados apenas se forem usados mais de uma vez.</span><span class="sxs-lookup"><span data-stu-id="9d20c-p101">A more interesting use for the **Command** object is shown in the next example, in which the text of the SQL command has been modified to make it parameterized.
+Portanto, os comandos devem ser preparados apenas se forem usados mais de uma vez.</span><span class="sxs-lookup"><span data-stu-id="d5963-p101">A more interesting use for the **Command** object is shown in the next example, in which the text of the SQL command has been modified to make it parameterized.
 This makes it possible to reuse the command, passing in a different value for the parameter each time.
 Because the **Prepared** property on the **Command** object is set equal to **True**, ADO will require the provider to compile the command specified in **CommandText** before executing it for the first time.
 It also will retain the compiled command in memory.
 This slows the execution of the command slightly the first time it is executed because of the overhead required to prepare it, but results in a performance gain each time the command is called thereafter.
 Thus, commands should be prepared only if they will be used more than once.</span></span>

 ```vb